Agribusiness Management Major

 Agribusiness Management is business school for hands-on learners.

-A business degree—with a no-nonsense approach to the unique challenges of agriculture and the food industry.
+A business degree—with a no-nonsense approach to the unique challenges of the agriculture, food, and fiber industries.
 Graduates thrive in agricultural businesses and banks, insurance companies, and government.
 Others continue academic journeys at MBA programs, law school, and more.

 The best of agriculture, the best of business school.

-Students complete course work in marketing, management, finance, and accounting at the Penn State Smeal College of Business and then roll up their sleeves and apply those concepts to the multibillion-dollar world food system.
-This is learning by doing.
-While focused on agriculture, this degree is an excellent preparation for business of every kind.
+Students complete course work in marketing, management, finance, and accounting at the Penn State Smeal College of Business and then roll up their sleeves and apply those concepts to the multibillion-dollar world agrifood system.
+This is learning by doing and excellent preparation for business of every kind.

 Penn State Agribusiness Management grads are in high demand.